steven-14/Story/README.md

 #My-Masterpiece
-This repository is being used to practice Section 21: Git, Github and Version Control	as part of a full stack bootcamp by Angela Yu, that I am studying.
+This repository is being used to practice Git, Github and Version Control (from the command line)	as part of a full stack bootcamp by Angela Yu, that I am studying.